MultiPoolMiner/MultiPoolMiner/README.txt

 REPORTING AND MONITORING TERMS AND CONDITIONS & PRIVACY POLICY:

-By enabling the Monitoring Service by setting the -MinerStatusURL to point to https://multipoolminer.io/monitor/miner.php as described in the Command Line Options section, you agree that the https://multipoolminer.io website can store relevant information about your mining rig(s) in its database that is directly accessible by anyone accessing the https://multipoolminer.io/monitor webpage with the corresponding wallet address (your BTC address set with the -wallet command).
+By enabling the Monitoring Service by setting the -MinerStatusURL to point to https://multipoolminer.io/monitor/miner.php as described in the Command Line Options section, you agree that the https://multipoolminer.io website can store relevant information about your mining rig(s) in its database that is directly accessible by anyone accessing the https://multipoolminer.io/monitor webpage with the corresponding wallet address (your BTC address set with the -Wallet command).
 The following data is stored for each mining machine (rig) and overwritten in the database in each script-cycle determined by the -interval command:

-BTC address: all data is stored under and identified by the Bitcoin address set with the -wallet command
+BTC address: all data is stored under and identified by the Bitcoin address set with the -Wallet command
 WorkerName: the name of the worker you set using the -workername command, also used for sorting
 MinerName: the current miner software the worker is running
 Type: device type set using the -devicename command, also used for sorting